GerrySeidman/rectangles/stemVM.md

-# Stem VM Setup #2
+# Setting up the Stem VM

 ## Approach

-For this test environment, we will be setting up a all VMs as VirtualBox VMs on the local laptop.
+For this tutorial environment, we will be setting up a all VMs as VirtualBox VMs on the local laptop.

 We will first create a "Stem Cell" VM image.
-This will be the basis for all the VMs we are using.
-They will be VirtualBox "link cloned" from this Stem image which has the common preparation before any machine specific setup.
+The Stem will be the basis for all the VMs we are using.
+All other VMs will be VirtualBox "link cloned" from this Stem image. which has the common preparation before any machine specific setup.

 	TO-DO: Eventually we want to automate this with Vagrant and Ansible (or other such tools).